Get the FREE one-click dictionary software for Windows

 - enlightened

-Derived forms: initiates, initiated, initiating
+Derived forms: initiating, initiates, initiated

 See also: originate in

-Type of: admit, bookman, cause, create, discuss, do, engender, hash out, include, let in, make, people, scholar, scholarly person, talk over, unskilled person
+Type of: admit, cause, create, discuss, do, engender, hash out, include, let in, make, people, scholar, scholarly person, talk over, unskilled person

 Encyclopedia: Initiate